Test Id : MCSRC

 Microsatellite instability (MSI) evaluation is accurate at a tumor purity of at least 10% for colorectal tumors and 20% for other tumor types.
 During verification studies, 98% (200/204) concordance for MSI status was observed between this test and the reference method.

-To ensure accuracy, this test will be performed on cases that are estimated by a pathologist to have at least 20% tumor cells.
+To ensure this assay detects variants based on established sensitivity, this test will be performed on cases that are estimated by a pathologist to have at least 20% tumor cells.

 Clinical Reference